Jurassic World Dominion prologue: Reception

 Ryan Scott of /Film praised the CGI and wrote that it "might be some of the most impressive visual effects work not done with animatronics in any 'Jurassic' movie yet".
 Steve Weintraub of Collider also praised the CGI and the attention to detail on the dinosaurs.
 Although Simon Gallagher of Screen Rant was impressed with the CGI, he opined that the prologue tried and failed to recapture the "magic" of the original Jurassic Park film.

 Some viewers were disappointed by the inclusion of outdated dinosaur theories, such as Oviraptor being portrayed as an egg-eater.
-Other criticism was directed at the scientific inaccuracies within the prologue with certain creatures appearing in the wrong time periods or the wrong locations.
+Other criticism was directed at the scientific inaccuracies within the prologue with certain creatures appearing in the wrong time periods or the wrong locations, as the film is set during the latest Cretaceous, right before the Cretaceous-Paleogene extinction.
 The climactic battle between the Giganotosaurus and T. rex was one such example as it could not happen in real life since the two animals lived on separate continents and existed millions of years apart from each other.
 Science writer Riley Black of Slate was dismayed by the level of criticism and noted that various interpretations of extinct animals exist, writing: "For all we've come to learn about dinosaurs, we still know vanishingly little".
 British paleontologist Joe Bonsor found the dinosaur depictions to be mostly accurate or within the realm of possibility.